Middlesex Middle School: Awards and recognition

-The 2013 yearbook (Tidings) entitled "Facts + Figures" received a Gold Medal critique from the Columbia Scholastic Press Association and won a 2014 Gold Crown from CSPA.
+The 2013 yearbook (Tidings) entitled "Facts + Figures" received a Gold Medal critique from the Columbia Scholastic Press Association and a 2014 Gold Crown from CSPA.

-Middlesex is also the highest performing school for the National Geography Bee in Connecticut.
+Middlesex is the highest performing school for the National Geography Bee in Connecticut.
 In twenty-four of those years MMS' own geography bee champions have qualified for the statewide rounds and took the state championship in 1989, 2005, 2006, 2011, 2012, 2013, 2014, and 2018-representing Connecticut eight times at nationals.

 On April 20, 2016, Middlesex was the chosen site for the National History Bee's Bridgeport Regional Finals.
 In 2016, Middlesex's quiz bowl team also won national championship titles at both the inaugural US Academic Bowl National Championships, and the Middle School National Championship Tournament organized by NAQT.
-Middlesex's quiz bowl team has also been 3rd in the 2017 nationals and 5th in the 2018 nationals.
+Middlesex's quiz bowl team was third in the 2017 nationals and fifth in the 2018 nationals.

 Middlesex offers STEM and computer courses as part of its curriculum.
 Part of this curriculum includes the Google Expeditions AR program — a unique experience offered to select schools nationally to introduce Augmented Reality educational tools under development.

 History

-The 1937 school building, a brick Colonial revival structure, sits on a 27.34 acre site at 204 Hollow Tree Ridge Road.
+The 1937 school building, a brick Colonial Revival structure, sits on a 27.34 acre site at 204 Hollow Tree Ridge Road.
 The building underwent a major, $27 million addition and renovation in the late 1990s, which was completed in 2000.

 In 1983, Middlesex was changed from a junior high school to a middle school.
 The ninth grade was transferred at that point to Darien High School.

 Since 2005, the school district has been gradually equipping the school with air conditioning.